wbamberg/idl-reference/docs/nsIJumpListBuilder.md

 Adds a list and if required, a set of items for the list.

-@param aCatType
-       The type of list to add.
-@param items
-       An array of nsIJumpListItem items to add to the list.
-@param catName
-       For custom lists, the title of the list.

-@returns true if the operation completed successfully.

 @throw NS_ERROR_INVALID_ARG if incorrect parameters are passed for
 a particular category or item type.